feslima/metacontrol/docsrc/source/gui/optimization_tab.rst

 Control *panel*
 ================

-This is how the control *panel* looks like during an optimization run in *Metacontrol*
+This is how the control *panel* looks like during an optimization run in *Metacontrol*:

 .. figure:: ../images/opt_control_panel.png